 Jason remains active as a music researcher and writer and continues to present and publish throughout the world.
 During this past year, he has received invitations to present and perform on a range of diverse topics such as “Genderism & the Arts” (University of Gothenburg-Sweden), “Music & Cultural Diplomacy” (Tampa, FL), and “The Solo Piano Literature of Hazel Scott” (University of Arizona).
 Since 2018, Jason has authored and published biographies for Steinway & Sons’ Immortal Artists.
 (See an example here.)
 His scholarship in the field of piano performance history is extensive, and portions were recently included in the Carnegie Hall archives.
 Furthermore, his investigation on the origin of the plagal-amen cadence has been accepted for presentation at several prestigious institutions around the world including Oxford University.

-Dr. Jason Terry, a Nationally Certified Teacher of Music (NCTM) is currently Assistant Professor of Piano at Samford University where he was serves as Director of Keyboard Studies.
+Dr. Jason Terry, a Nationally Certified Teacher of Music (NCTM) is currently Associate Professor of Piano at Samford University where he was serves as Director of Keyboard Studies.